Plato's Unwritten Doctrine:

 A Systematic Reconstruction

-REQUIREMENTS FOR THE MATRIX
+REQUIREMENTS FOR A GENERATIVE MATRIX

 About the Researcher